 Long-Term Vision: The development plan is more than a short-term strategy; it embodies a long-term vision for sustainable economic growth that considers environmental, social, and economic dimensions.
 It outlines clear objectives and milestones to be achieved over specified timelines.

-3. Key Components of the Plan:
+3. Circular Economy Key Components of the Plan:

 Resource Efficiency: One of the central tenets is optimizing resource use.
 This involves promoting the efficient use of raw materials, reducing waste generation, and minimizing environmental impact throughout the product life cycle.